ga-bri-el/RoR2-BetterHeadstompers/README.md

 * Release.

 ## License
-This code is licensed by LIGMA.
+This code is licensed by WTFPL